web-platform-tests/wpt/docs/_writing-tests/testdriver-tutorial.md

     return pending_promise;
 };
 ```
-The main thing here is the postMessage argument.
-The first argument is a json object with properties
+The main thing here is the `postMessage` argument.
+The first argument is an object with properties
- - ```type```: this always has to be the string ```"action"```
+ - `type`: this always has to be the string `"action"`
- - ```action```: the name of the testdriver command this defines (in this case, set_window_rect)
+ - `action`: the name of the testdriver command this defines (in this case, `set_window_rect`)
  - any other things you want to pass to the next point of execution (in this case, the x, y coordinates and the width and height)

 The pending promise needs to be there as it is resolved when the window recieves a completion message from the executor.

 Next, this is passed to the executor and protocol in wptrunner.
 Time to switch to Python!

 ```tools/wptrunner/wptrunner/executors/protocol.py```